 Expense assumptions have been revised to reflect the most recent experience, and expected expenditure over the business planning period.
-The assumptions have also been revised to allow for the effect of the contracts signed with TCS and discussed in note 21 post balance sheet events.
+The assumptions have also been revised to allow for the effect of the contracts signed with TCS.
 Under these contracts the costs for the administration of some of the Company's existing business and some future new business are fixed.
 In addition the new arrangements are expected to deliver new systems and processes that will reduce the costs of implementing one-off developments in future.
 Accordingly, an element of the savings expected to be obtained from the contracts signed with TCS have been incorporated into the expected expenses used for setting the expense assumptions.

-The table below shows the 2017 mortality bases:
+The table below shows the 2018 mortality bases:

-Product Mortality Table (M/F) Age Rating Years (M/F) Multiplier % (M/F) Accumulating With Profits Life Business AMC00 / AFC00 +1 / +1 45 Conventional With Profits Life Business AMC00 / AFC00 +1 / +1 55 Accumulating With Profits Pensions Business AMC00 / AFC00 +1 / +1 40 Conventional With Profits Pensions Business AMC00 / AFC00 +1 / +1 35
+Product Mortality Table (M/F) Age Rating Years (M/F) Multiplier % (M/F) Accumulating With Profits Life Business AMC00 / AFC00 +1 / +1 45 Conventional With Profits Life Business AMC00 / AFC00 +1 / +1 55 Accumulating With Profits Pensions Business AMC00 / AFC00 +1 / +1 40 Conventional With Profits Pensions Business AMC00 / AFC00 +1/+1 .35